 Benefits of Robotic Surgery for Kidney Cancer

 The beauty behind the da Vinci Surgical System used at Comprehensive Urology is that it allows the surgeon to perform all the steps of a partial nephrectomy, or any procedure for that matter, with precise movement and dissection.
-The tumor is identified and removed in the most minimally invasive way, which decreases the levels of stress on the patient’s kidney.
-Patients who undergo robotic surgery for kidney cancer typically have less pain, less scarring and fewer side effects than those who choose traditional procedures such as laparoscopy and radical nephrectomy.
+The tumor is identified and removed in the most minimally invasive way, which decreases the levels of stress and injury to the patient’s kidney.
+Patients who undergo robotic surgery for kidney cancer typically have less pain, less blood loss, and less scarring and fewer side effects than those who choose traditional procedures such as laparoscopy and radical nephrectomy.